Geonkick-Synthesizer/geonkick/README.md

 #### Demo & Examples

-Here is a [list of videos](https://www.youtube.com/playlist?list=PL9Z4qz_xHZ-JfNARCWeR1Jx8Cf1upcWwY) about how it works.
+Here is a [list of videos and tutorial](https://www.youtube.com/playlist?list=PL9Z4qz_xHZ-JfNARCWeR1Jx8Cf1upcWwY) about Geonkick.

-Under the directory geonkick/examples, it is gathered some example presets that can be opened and play with.
+#### Presets

+In the directory geonkick/presets can be found some example presets.

 #### Requirements